rcauchon/app-modernization-ejb/modernize-liberty/README.md

 ### If you have build and started the frontend application in the directory temp-conv-ui
-You can also tryit out
+You can also try it out

 ![app-modernize-ejb](../images/frontend-temp-converter-1.PNG)